Skip To Content

 Cell size

 By default, the cell size of a mosaic dataset is set to the smallest pixel size (LowPS) that is found as data is added.
 The cell size of a mosaic dataset is exposed as the cell size of the image service when a mosaic dataset is published.
-Some client applications utilize this value as a base value and assume that imagery can be accessed only at a power of two from this value, and they may not make a request smaller than this value.
+Some client applications use this value as a base value and assume that imagery can be accessed only at a power of two from this value, and they may not make a request smaller than this value.
 Similar to the extent of a service, this value cannot be changed without restarting the service, so it is sometimes necessary to explicitly set it to a suitable value.

 Source Type

 The Source Type property has an effect on how some client applications interpret the pixels being returned.
+It is recommended that you set it appropriately.
+Refer to Raster dataset properties.

 Statistics